 Whitening your teeth is rapidly becoming one of the top dental procedures asked for.
 This simple, inexpensive, process is fast, easy, and can make a huge impact on your smile.

-At Anchorage Dental Associates, we have whitening options that can be done in office under the direction of Dr. Charles Michael or Dr. Charles Spalding, over the course of one hour, or at home in your own time frame.
+At Spalding Dental, we have whitening options that can be done in office under the direction of Dr. Charles Spalding or Dr. Shannon Spalding, over the course of one hour, or at home in your own time frame.

 Teeth whitening can remove years of stains, and the look of wear, making patients appear cleaner, healthier, and even younger.

 There is a large variety of options available when considering whitening your teeth.
 There are: homemade options, toothpaste options, over the counter options, gum options, prescribed dental kits for home, and whitening options in our office under the direction of Dr. Charles Spalding or Dr. Shannon Spalding.